wangdxh/KurtGodel_AlonzoChurch_AlanTuring/autohttptestcase/README.md

   is a golang program that read the tcp data files and then parse them to http, then filter some urls,
   then generate go4api test case in testcase directory

+now do not support tcp out-of-order and retransmission

 tcp.analysis.retransmission
 tcp.port == 13141 and tcp.analysis.retransmission 重传